andrasna/_s/README.md

 _wpstarter
 ===

 Hi.
-This is a WordPress starter theme based on _s (underscores).
-I use this as a starting point for my WordPress projects.
+This is a WordPress starter theme based on _s (underscores), using Tachyons (functional CSS).
+As of this point, the project is experimental.

-Getting Started
 ---------------

 (Instructions from https://github.com/Automattic/_s)